 Then, there is the other, more complex source of resistance, and that comes from the chamber of the mouthpiece.
 But it has component parts, too.
 Those parts are : you, and the horn that you play.
 And that is why this is a complex subject and a complex issue.
 But it is known and its remedies are known as well.

 Here is a very short description of what happens to cause this resistance, which is completely different than reed resistance.
 Reed resistance is a “physical” resistance, caused by the physical properties of the reed.
 This “other” resistance is an ‘acoustical” issue that manifests as “resistance”.
 Change the conditions in which the sound wave propagates and we change the ‘resistance”.
 Change the horn, the player or the mouthpiece.

 Sound waves are referred to as “longitudinal”, meaning they move through a “medium” (air) in a certain direction.
 In a saxophone, they move through the air inside the mouthpiece and into the saxophone.
 If that environment is a “resonant” one in the mouthpiece and into the horn, there is no uncomfortable resistance because the wave is allowed to move without interference.
-But when there is a condition that compromises or prevents the wave’s ability to travel, the result is a sound wave that “backs up” on itself.
+But when there is a condition that compromises or prevents the wave’s ability to travel, the result is a sound wave that does not move efficiently.
 That is most often the source of that notorious resistance that drives soprano players mad.